Symbol

-A symbol is a mark, sign, or word that indicates, signifies, or is understood as representing an idea, object, or relationship.
-Symbols allow people to go beyond what is known or seen by creating linkages between otherwise very different concepts and experiences.
-All communication (and data processing) is achieved through the use of symbols.
-Symbols take the form of words, sounds, gestures, ideas, or visual images and are used to convey other ideas and beliefs.
-For example, a red octagon is a common symbol for "STOP"; on maps, blue lines often represent rivers; and a red rose often symbolizes love and compassion.
+A symbol is a mark, sign, or word that indicates, signifies, or is understood as representing an idea, object, relationship, or mathematical formula.
+Symbols allow people to go beyond what is known or seen by creating linkages between otherwise different concepts and experiences.
+All communication is achieved through the use of symbols: for example, a red octagon is a common symbol for "STOP"; on maps, blue lines often represent rivers; and a red rose often symbolizes love and compassion.
 Numerals are symbols for numbers; letters of an alphabet may be symbols for certain phonemes; and personal names are symbols representing individuals.
-The variable 'x', in a mathematical equation, may symbolize the position of a particle in space.
+The academic study of symbols is called semiotics.

-The academic study of symbols is semiotics.
+In the arts, symbolism is the use of a concrete element to represent a more abstract idea.
 In cartography, an organized collection of symbols forms a legend for a map.